How to Find the Best Philadelphia Bicycle Accident Lawyer

 In another example, a bicycle manufacturer has a duty of care toward its customers.
 If it sells a defective product and the rider is hurt because of the defect, the company is negligent in its duty of care.

 However, the law imposes no absolute standard of care.
 Instead, it applies a reasonable care standard.
 If the party with a duty of care exercised reasonable care, the case might be dismissed even if the serious injury resulted.
+The presence or absence of bike lanes can significantly impact cyclist safety and influence legal cases, as these lanes are essential for promoting safe cycling and reducing accidents.

 Establishing Failure to Exercise Reasonable Care